trevclaridge/Drone-Drifters/Design Notes/Misc Ideas.md

 ---

 Drift Ricochet.
 When a Drifter transfers to a new drone, they bounce any existing Drifters in that drone to a different drone.
-This replaces choosing where to move at the beginning of a turn, you instead activate the drone your currently inhabiting, then choose to shift to a new drone at the end of your turn.
+This replaces choosing where to move at the beginning of a turn, you instead activate the drone your currently piloting, then choose to shift to a new drone at the end of your turn.

 - abilities based on Ricochet
     - when you choose to Ricochet...